eclecticiq/OpenTAXII/docs/running.rst

 Production mode
 ===============

-To run OpenTAXII in production it is recommended to use one of the `standalone WSGI containers <http://flask.pocoo.org/docs/0.10/deploying/wsgi-standalone/>`_ that work with Flask.
+To run OpenTAXII in production it is recommended to use `standalone WSGI container <http://flask.pocoo.org/docs/1.0/tutorial/deploy/#run-with-a-production-server>`_ that work with Flask.
 In this example we use `Gunicorn WSGI HTTP Server <http://gunicorn.org/>`_.

 .. note::
-	Run `pip install gunicorn` to install gunicorn.
-Yes it's that simple.
+	Run ``pip install gunicorn`` to install gunicorn.
+Yes, it's that simple.

 To run OpenTAXII with Gunicorn execute::